 Remember, you can always ask the asylum officer to repeat a question or slow down.
 What is most important is that you understand the questions, allowing you to respond appropriately and fully.

 Typically, you will receive your asylum decision within two weeks of your interview date.
 The asylum officer will carefully review the details of your application as well as the information provided during your interview.
 They will determine whether, in their opinion, you have demonstrated “credible fear” while meeting all other asylum requirements.
 For more details, visit the USCIS’s website.

 Seeking Asylum?
 Work With An Expert Attorney.

 Any person seeking asylum should seek the guidance of a qualified and compassionate immigration attorney.
-Proper legal representation will make the entire process, from applying to interviewing, more straightforward and less stressful.
+Proper legal representation will make the entire process, from applying to asylum interview preparation, more straightforward and less stressful.
 The process of applying for affirmative asylum is already stressful enough – let an attorney help by lending their knowledge and skills.

-At Davis & Associates, our passionate and experienced attorneys help clients in the Dallas and Fort Worth, as well as across Texas.
+At Davis & Associates, our passionate and experienced attorneys help clients in the Dallas and Houston, as well as across Texas.
 Schedule a free initial consultation today to discuss your unique case and understand your path forward.
 We’re eager to help.